k2helix/minecraft-server/README.md

 - Nextcloud Password: the password of your nextcloud account for the given provider.
 Note that if you use OTP (2 factor authentication) you will need to pass a special access password which you can get from Nextcloud's security tab.

 ### Notes
 As said before, if you want to use your machine's java or playit, just change its path in `start.sh` and link your machine as a playit agent.
 You may also remove the `-c` argument as playit automatically handles it.
+If you prefer using `ngrok`, switch to its branch in this same repo.